theflabbypotato/YOLO_on_Barnacle_Detection/README.md

 *   `data/` holds the training and validation images and labels that I annotated by hand using CVAT.
 The labels have floating point values for where my annotated rectangles of Barnacles are at in the relative image
 *   `runs/` a bunch of valuable information regarding my main 3 iterations of training the model to show my process.
 If you want to look at or load a model from any of the runs, they are found in the `weights/` folder in each iteration
 *   `best.pt` for convenience sake, I put the best performing model from the 3rd iteration at the root directory.
 This is what I loaded in my notebook.
+*   `results/` these images show up at the bottom of the notebook but I have them here so they can be displayed at the top of the README

 ### **Initial Ideas**